 - Engine Type

-This huge PRICE REDUCTION represents an amazing opportunity to purchase an exquist 477/497 Sports Sedan by Cruisers Yachts at a fraction of its original cost by her motivated seller.
+Divorce makes this seller highly motivated and this represents an amazing opportunity to purchase an exquist 477/497 Sports Sedan by Cruisers Yachts at a fraction of its original cost before things change give us a call.
 With only 160 original hours of usage this like new yacht spent its first three years in the fresh waters of Lake Travis in Austin, Texas.
 Now relocated to Boca Raton, Florida she has been placed on the market to sell.

 With all of the features typically included with the Cruisers Yachts product the interior was even further improved by the direction of a professional interior designer.
 From the moment you step onboard the level of ongoing maintenance is apparent both outside and in.